 The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

-However, a belt squat machine is an expensive piece of equipment and not many gyms fork out the cash to pay for one.
-It’s more of a luxury purchase for gyms rather than an all-out necessity.
+However, a belt squat machine is expensive, and few gyms fork out the cash to pay for one.

 - Plate or Dumbell Belt Squat